First shots fired in the Revolution. “The shot heard ’round

 Ninety-Six, SC

-Patriots sieged by Tories.
-Ended in truce.
+Patriots were sieged by Tories.
+Ended in a truce.

 11 Dec.
 1775